4.2 Directed Graphs

 Hint: prove that the following algorithm does the job.
 Find a perfect matching in G; orient the edges in the matching from one side of the bipartition to the other side; orient the remaining edges in the opposite direction; among the edges not in the perfect matching, return those that have endpoints in different strongly connected components.

 - Transitive reduction of a digraph.
 The transitive reduction of a digraph is a digraph with the fewest number of edges that has the same transitive closure as the original digraph.
-Design an E V algorithm to compute the transitive reduction of a digraph.
+Design an V (E + V) algorithm to compute the transitive reduction of a digraph.
+Note that the transitive reduction in a digraph is not necessarily unique and may not be a subgraph of the original digraph.
+(The transitive reduction in a DAG is unique and is a subgraph of the original digraph.)

 - Odd-length path.